2013 American League Division Series: Game 1

-3:07 p.m.
-(EDT) at Fenway Park in Boston, Massachusetts

 In Game 1, Jon Lester of the Red Sox pitched 7 2/3 innings, allowing home runs to Sean Rodriguez in the second and Ben Zobrist in the fourth.
 The only other hit he allowed was a one-out single to Delmon Young in the fourth.
-Trailing 2–0, the Red Sox' offense ignited in the bottom of the fourth inning off of Matt Moore.
+Trailing 2–0, the Red Sox' offense ignited in the bottom of the fourth inning off Matt Moore.
 After a leadoff single and ground-rule double.
 Jonny Gomes tied the game with a one-out double to center field.
 One out later, Stephen Drew's single and Will Middlebrooks's double scored a run each.
 After Jacoby Ellsbury reached on a strike-three wild pitch, Shane Victorino capped the inning's scoring with an RBI single that put the Red Sox up 5–2.
 Next inning, after a one-out double and intentional walk, Jarrod Saltalamacchia's two-run double made it 7–2 Red Sox and knock Moore out of the game.
 Wesley Wright relieved Moore and after a strikeout and intentional walk, Ellsbury's RBI single made it 8–2 Red Sox.
-In the eighth, Ellsbury hit a leadoff single off of Jamey Wright, stole second and scored on Victorino's single.
+In the eighth, Ellsbury hit a leadoff single off Jamey Wright, stole second and scored on Victorino's single.
 A single and walk loaded the bases before Mike Napoli walked to force in a run, Gomes hit into a double play to score another, and Saltalamacchia's RBI single capped the game's scoring at 12–2 Red Sox.
 Junichi Tazawa and Ryan Dempster provided effective relief pitching in the eighth and ninth to seal the Game 1 victory for the Red Sox.